Do you want to get rid of Japanese beetles on your plants?

 When the mixture reaches the grubs, they rise out of the soil and birds will eat them.

-Nematode (available at Canadian Tire and Home Depot) will kill the grubs and any soil dwelling insects.
+Nematode (available through Amazon) will kill the grubs and any soil dwelling insects.
 When the grubs are still small, soak your lawn with water, apply Nematode as directed and then soak your lawn again.

 Milky Spore is reported to work effectively and is a safe and organic way to control these beetle grubs or larvae.
 It’s a natural occurring bacteria that is spread over your lawn and will kill the grubs before they reach adulthood.

-The grubs eat the spores, which will reproduce while inside the grubs and kill them within 7-21 days but as far as I know it is only available in the United States.
+The grubs eat the spores, which will reproduce while inside the grubs and kill them within 7-21 days.
+Milky Spore is available through Amazon.

 There are insecticides that will work to get rid of Japanese beetles but they are poisonous to honey bees and other beneficial insects so please be careful when using them.